Yizhuangzhou/SeedBin/README.md

 ## Cutoffs for seeding and mergeing ##
 The file named cutoff.xls must be localized at the same directory of SeedBin. it contains the cutoffs for seeding and merging.

-## Usage ##
-The following arguments must be provided:
-  -fafile <s>: fasta file containing scaffolds -depthfile <s>: the file containing depths for scaffolds -tablefile <s>: the file containing SCG type and their Scaffolds The following arguments are optional:
-  -seedfile <s>: the file containing seeds
-  -nb_process <i>: the number of threads to be used, the default is 200 -fold <f>: the fold for computing depth range -minlen <i>: the minimual length of scaffold, not including Ns,the default is 0 -outdir <s>: the output directory
-  -LargeLen <i>: the minimual length of large scaffold derived seeds, the default is 200,000 -SmallLen <i>: the minimual length of small scaffold derived seeds, the default is 100,000 -BinLen <i>: the minimual length of bins, the default is 500,000 -scgNum <i>: the minimual number of scgs which can be considered as an bin, the default is 7 -scgNum4bin <i>: the minimual number of scgs which can be considered as an final bin after merging, the default is 10
-  -help: show the help message

 ## Coverage calculation ##
 After assembly we map the reads of each sample back to the assembly using soap (http://soap.genomics.org.cn/).
 Of course, you can use other mapping software such as bowtie2.
 Then you can use soap.coverage (http://soap.genomics.org.cn/) to calculate base coverage.
 Finally, use Scripts/depth_mean_rawdepth.pl to calculate coverage file for -depthfile.
 There is one example in Scripts/example/.
 The first parameter for Scripts/depth_mean_rawdepth.pl is a file with format that [file path] and [trimmed length] separated by tab
 Please note the trimmed length for both end is very similar to the read length of Illimula read.